leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/Add-ons/CenPOS/usermanual for CenPOS-3.0.0.md

 _Note:_
-- _All the fields mentioned under the configuration section is case sensitive_
+- _All the fields mentioned under the configuration section are case sensitive_